 So all that being said, just for a basic power rack and a flat or adjustable bench to use in it, you want at least a 10ft x 7ft area.

 With a (Smaller) Squat Stand and Bench

 Normally a small squat stand doesn’t save much space over a power rack.
-But when you’re THAT constrained on space, it very well might make a difference if you can get a small-footprint squat rack, like this one from Body Solid that is only 37″ deep and similar to the one in the above pic:
+But when you’re THAT constrained on space, it very well might make a difference if you can get a small-footprint squat rack, like this one on Amazon that is only 26″ deep and similar to the one in the above pic: